BraydenReklaw/startup/README.md

 - adding notes and threads
 - updating statistics
 ### DB/Login
-store map upon login as a dictionary of name:description in array of arrays, with threads stored as pointers to different "cells".
+store map upon logout in array of arrays, with threads stored as pointers to different "cells", recalling map upon login credential verfication.
+Stores and updates thread statistics.
+### WebSocket
+As each new thread is made, a global statistic is updated across all users and displayed to them.
+### React
+Application will be ported to React web framework use.